 Figure 9-xx-I—Recommendation Periods Info field format

 The Recommendation Start Time field contains a positive unsigned integer corresponding to the TSF value of the Co-CR requesting AP indicating the start time of the first Co-CR recommendation service period (SP) in the series of SPs described by this Co-CR Parameter Set field.
-The lowest bit of the Recommendation Start Time field is set to bit 10 of the corresponding TSF value Co-CR requesting AP.
+The lowest bit of the Recommendation Start Time field is set to bit 10 of the corresponding TSF value Co-CR requesting AP (i.e., the field represents bits 10 through 25 of the TSF).

 The Recommendation SP Duration field indicates the duration of time, in units of TU, during which the Co-CR channel recommendation applies.